open-zaak/open-zaak/docs/client-development/mandate.rst

-    It's also possible to filter cases based on the level of assurance and to exclude results where levelOfAssurance is below some required value.
+    It's also possible to filter cases based on the level of assurance and to exclude results where levelOfAssurance is higher (=more strict) than some required reference value.
+The example below excludes cases that were created in a "DigiD Substantieel" or "DigiD Hoog" authentication context, but returns cases for "DigiD Basis" and "DigiD Midden".

     .. code::